The second year is split between core and optional modules, balanced across both subjects.

 You will explore the works and practices of Black artists that have been displayed or produced in Europe and America from the nineteenth century to the present day.
 This includes how methods of display, tactics of critique and attitudes towards the 'Other' have defined and influenced how Black art is viewed and produced in the Western world.

-Finally, you will consider the rise of contemporary African art within European and American art markets, and the related economic and political shifts that have occurred since the colonial era.
+To finish we'll consider the rise of contemporary African art within European and American art markets, and the related economic and political shifts that have occurred since the colonial era.

 The Sixties: Culture and Counterculture